phaethon/kamene/README.md

 * some bugs fixed, which are still present in original scapy

 ## Installation

 Install with 'python3 setup.py install' from source tree (get it with `git clone https://github.com/phaethon/scapy.git`) or `pip3 install scapy-python3` for latest published version.

+On all OS except Linux libpcap should be installed for sending and receiving packets (not python modules - just C libraries). libdnet is recommended for sending packets, without libdnet packets will be sent by libpcap, which is limited.
+Also, netifaces module can be used for alternative and possibly cleaner way to determine local addresses.

 ## Usage